suhasmaddali/Washington-Bike-Demand-Prediction/README.md

 ## Metrics

-Since this is a regression problem, we consider metrics that take into account continuous output variables and give their estimates based on the difference between the actual output and predicted output.
+Since this is a __regression__ problem, we consider metrics that take into account __continuous output variables__ and give their estimates based on the difference between the __actual output__ and __predicted output__.
 Below are some metrics that are used for this prediction.

 * __Mean Squared Error__
 * __Mean Absolute Error__